StrangeBeeCorp/docs/docs/thehive/administration/misp-integration/add-a-misp-server.md

 3. {!includes/misp-tab-go-to.md!}

+4. Enter the time interval between each event polling from TheHive to MISP.

+    !!! info "Configuration for all MISP servers"
+        This time interval applies to all MISP servers connected to TheHive.

-4. Select :fontawesome-solid-plus:.
+5. Select :fontawesome-solid-plus:.

-5. In the **Set up the new server** drawer, enter the following information in the **General settings** section:
+6. In the **Set up the new server** drawer, enter the following information in the **General settings** section:

     **- Server name**